-During the period of the year when there is general concern regarding tornado weather conditions, and two other times during the year (total 3), a drill is held at school to acquaint students with procedures in taking protective cover.
+During the period of the year when there is general concern regarding tornado weather conditions, and one other time during the year (total 2), a drill is held at school to acquaint students with procedures in taking protective cover.
 Each school has developed plans to place students where the least likelihood of harm will occur.
 Checking out students during a tornado is not recommended and is strongly discouraged.
-Safe rooms at Rex, Nelson, Freeman, Oatville, and Prairie require doors to remain closed during emergency situations such as tornados and chemical spills (shelter in place as recommended by authorities).
+Safe rooms at all buildings require doors to remain closed during emergency situations such as tornados and chemical spills (shelter in place as recommended by authorities).